 SEK maintains a risk control unit and a compliance function which operate independently of the business areas.
 See also Note 30 to the Consolidated Financial Statements.
-In November 2011, upon the recommendation of the Audit Committee, SEK's Board decided, that the independent internal audit function would be outsourced to an external company beginning in 2012.
-SEK's Board appointed KPMG to be responsible for the independent internal audit function and they commenced their assignment in January

-2012.
-Their assignment was extended for 2013, 2014, 2015, 2016, 2017 and 2018 as well.
-In appointing an external party to perform the internal audit, SEK benefits from significant competence and experience in auditing SEK's compliance with applicable regulations, particularly those regarding capital adequacy and the company's internal risk model.
+In November 2011, upon the recommendation of the Audit Committee, SEK's Board decided that the independent internal audit function would be outsourced to an external company beginning in 2012.
+SEK's Board appointed KPMG to be responsible for the independent internal audit function and they commenced their assignment in January 2012.
+Their assignment was extended for the years 2013 - 2018.
+As of 2019, this assignment has been transferred to another external party, Deloitte.
+In appointing an external party to perform the internal audit, SEK benefits from significant competence and experience in auditing SEK's compliance with applicable regulations, particularly those regarding capital adequacy and the Company's internal risk model.
 SEK's Risk and Compliance Committee, of which the Chief Executive Officer (CEO) is the chairman, has overall responsibility to establish the internal rules for the internal control of the financial reporting and follow-up compliance with the internal control regulations.